YujiItaori/AI-ML-Algorithms/README.md

 ## Current Implementation

-So far, this repository includes a detailed implementation of **Linear Regression**.
-The project covers:
+So far, this repository includes detailed implementations of:

+Linear Regression

 - Loading and exploring a customer dataset
 - Visualizing relationships between variables using Seaborn